Two families of Dirac-like operators for Drinfeld's Hecke algebra

 \section{Abstract}

-In this paper we define two generalisations of Dirac operators for Drinfeld's Hecke algebra.
+In this paper, we define two generalisations of Dirac operators for Drinfeld's Hecke algebra.
 One generalisation, Parthasarathy operators inherit the notion of the Dirac inequality.
-The second generalisation, Vogan operators, inherit Dirac cohomology; if an operator has non-zero cohomology then it relates the infinitesimal character with a character of the group $\widetilde{G}$.
-We prove properties about these operators and give a family of operators in each class.
+The second generalisation, warped Dirac operators are such that every unitary module must have a non-zero warped Dirac cohomology.
+An open question is whether non-zero warped Dirac cohomology can determine the infinitesimal character akin to the fact that non-zero Dirac cohomology does.
+For a type $A$ Hecke algebra we give a family of operators in each class.